ankitdaf/Python-Projects/Phototime/README.md

 Changelog:

--Added option to prefix and postfix strings, as per issue #1 -Added checking for filetype and path
+- Added option to prefix and postfix strings, as per issue #1
+- Added checking for filetype and path
--Made invocation similar to standard command line script invocations -Added a suffix counter to the filename in case multiple pictures were taken in a second, doesn't skip renaming anymore -Fixed an issue which caused files to be overwritten if all of them were created within the span of a measurable second ( applicable only for DSLR pictures, issue doesn't arise in digicams), Skips renaming duplicates instead of overwriting -FIXED AN ISSUE WHICH CAUSED CORRUPTION OF ALL RENAMED FILES.PLEASE UPDATE YOUR CODE.
+- Made invocation similar to standard command line script invocations
+- Added a suffix counter to the filename in case multiple pictures were taken in a second, doesn't skip renaming anymore
+- Fixed an issue which caused files to be overwritten if all of them were created within the span of a measurable second ( applicable only for DSLR pictures, issue doesn't arise in digicams), Skips renaming duplicates instead of overwriting
+- FIXED AN ISSUE WHICH CAUSED CORRUPTION OF ALL RENAMED FILES.PLEASE UPDATE YOUR CODE.

 **BE EXTREMELY CAREFUL**
 If you want to rename files only in the current directory, make sure you give the path to the child directory.